 The Doctor of Nursing Practice (DNP) prepares experts in specialized advanced nursing practice for leadership and clinical roles and to engage in evidence-based inquiry.
 Graduates may also serve as faculty in postsecondary nursing education programs.
-The curriculum is based on the American Association of Colleges of Nursing's The Essentials of Doctoral Education for Advanced Nursing Practice (2006).
 The program is designed for working professionals with the majority of coursework provided via distance modalities.

-The cohort-based DNP program is designed to be completed in five semesters (fall, spring, summer, fall, spring) of full-time study consisting of 37 doctoral units and a culminating doctoral project.
+The cohort-based DNP program is designed to be completed in five semesters (fall, spring, summer, fall, spring) of full-time study consisting of 39 doctoral units and a culminating doctoral project.